Growing plants in coir substrate

 Before using this coir substrate, first put it in a container or bucket and add 7 liters of (feed)water; this material needs to soak, as it is a pressed, dry substrate, consisting of coconut grit, coconut coir and chips.
-It's mixed quality makes it perfectly suitable for growing plants in.
+Its mixed quality makes it perfectly suitable for growing plants in.
 Course parts provide the airy structure and finer parts absorb moist like a sponge.
 After soaking make sure to loosen it, taking care it is airy and evenly moist.
-You can use B’ounce also in the Wilma growing system.
+You can also use B’ounce in the Wilma growing system.

 Atami Cocos Substrate

 This high quality substrate can absorb water in a short period of time and expel it whenever plants need it.
-It s an airy substrate making sure that roots can grow well and obtain sufficient oxygen.
+Its an airy substrate making sure that roots can grow well and obtain sufficient oxygen.
 This 100 percent natural substrate contains a vegetable fertilizer which gets plants off to a good start.

 Improving substrate and plant feed

-Plants growing in coir substrate need food, for instance Atami Coco Nutrition A&B, witch is rich in minerals and has been developed especially for growing in coir.
+Plants growing in coir substrate need food, for instance Atami Coco Nutrition A&B, which is rich in minerals and has been developed especially for growing in coir.
 This plant feed not only nourishes plants but substrates too.
 Apply Atami Coco Nutrition A&B by mixing it through the plants' water.

 For a complete survey of our plant feeds check here.
 Still unsure on what to use?
 Do use our choice support.